· · ·

 2. Bring cash for entry fees and add-ons

-You can check the fine print of your island hopping tour in Coron to see what is and isn’t included in your tour.
+You can check the fine print of your island hopping tour in Coron to see what is and isn’t included.

-Most of the time, the main entry fees for attractions are included in the tour.
-However, add-ons such as kayaks and snorkelling equipment rental may be applicable.
+Most of the time, the entry fees are included in the tour.
+However, kayaks and snorkelling equipment may cost extra.

 3. Pack your dry bag